Sequential Choices, Option Values, and the Returns to Education: Introduction

-Our evidence further shows that the \textit{option values} make up a sizeable fraction of the overall values of educational choices, however, their contribution varies considerably by the stage of educational career, track and individual ability.
+Our evidence further shows that the option values make up a sizeable fraction of the overall values of educational choices, however, their contribution varies considerably by the stage of educational career, track and individual ability.
 Option values depend on the likelihood that an individual will continue to pursue schooling further and the rewards they accrue if they do so.
-A recurring finding is that the option value contribution is highest for the year of schooling right before the completion of an academic degree that entails considerable ``diploma'' effects.
+A recurring finding is that the \textit{option value contribution} is highest for the year of schooling right before the completion of an academic degree that entails considerable ``diploma'' effects.
 Intuitively, completing the schooling year right before the degree awarding year makes it more likely that individual will indeed pursue a degree and thus this choice holds a high option value.
 We also find important heterogeneity by ability and track.
 The option value contributions in the academic track tend to be highest for high-ability individuals, as they are also likely to benefit the most from the additional schooling opportunities.
-Indeed, we find that 82\% of the high-ability individuals facing the choice of attending the 11th year in academic track would not have completed this education had it not triggered the option of continuing further to attain a high school diploma.
-By contrast, in the vocational track, the option value contributions are highest in the earliest years of schooling and relatively similar across ability groups. \\
+Indeed, we find more than 90\% of the high-ability individuals facing the choice of attending the 11th year in academic track would not have completed this education had it not triggered the option of continuing further to attain a high school diploma.
+Our evidence also provides insights on how \textit{sector-specific returns} to academic and vocational schooling influence educational choices for different ability groups.
+For instance, we find that fewer public sector job opportunities would induce some medium-ability individuals to drop academic schooling and pursue vocational high school. \\